-Virtualization Support Enable AMD-Vi Technology (IOMMU v2) Specifies whether a measured Virtual Machine Monitor (MVMM) can use the additional hardware capabilities provided by AMD-Vi Technology.
-By default, the Enable AMD-Vi Technology (IOMMU v2) option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Virtualization Support By default, the Enable AMD-Vi Technology (IOMMU v2) option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 DMA Protection Enable Pre-Boot DMA Support Allows you to control the Pre-Boot DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
 By default, the Enable Pre-Boot DMA Support option is enabled.
 For additional security, Dell Technologies recommends keeping the Enable Pre-Boot DMA Support option enabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Enable OS Kernel DMA Support Allows you to control the Kernel DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system.
 For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
 By default, the Enable OS Kernel DMA Support option is enabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Internal Port DMA Compatibility Mode When enabled, BIOS will notify the operating system if the internal ports are not DMA capable. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
 By default, the Internal Port DMA Compatibility Mode option is disabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 52.
+Table 50.
 System Setup options-Performance menu

+Performance

+C-States Control

-Performance C-States Control Enable C-States Control Enables the ability of the CPU to enter and exit low power states.
+Enable C-States Control Enables the ability of the CPU to enter and exit low power states.
 When set to Off, it disables all C-states.
 When set to On, it enables all C-states that the chipset/platform allows.

 By default, the Enable C-States Control option is enabled.

+AMD Simultaneous Multithread ing

-Table 52.
+Table 50.
 System Setup options-Performance menu (continued)

-Performance AMD Simultaneous Multithreading Enable AMD Simultaneous Multithreading Enables or disables the AMD Simultaneous Multithreading mode of the processor.
+Performance Enable AMD Simultaneous Multithreading Enables or disables the AMD Simultaneous Multithreading mode of the processor.
 When enabled, the AMD Simultaneous Multithreading increases the efficiency of the processor resources when multiple threads run on each core.
-By default, the Enable AMD Simultaneous Multithreading option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-AMD Core Performance Boost Enable AMD Core Performance Boost Enables or disables AMD Core Performance Boost in the processor.
+By default, the Enable AMD Simultaneous Multithreading option is enabled.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+AMD Core Performance Boost • Enable AMD Core Performance Boost Enables or disables AMD Core Performance Boost in the processor.
 When enabled, AMD Core Performance Boost dynamically adjusts processor frequency to provide a performance boost when requested by the operating system.
 By default, the Enable AMD Core Performance Boost option is enabled.
 NUMA Nodes Per Socket Controls how system memory is distributed among processor cores.
 By default, the Auto option is selected.

-Table 53.
+Table 51.
 System Setup options-System Logs menu